-1. Ball must be thrown or released from any point within the penalty area by the keeper within four seconds:

-- If keeper takes goal clearance using the foot, warn the keeper and retake the goal clearance using the hand - The four-second count continues from the point where it was stopped, once the keeper is ready to retake the goal clearance - o violation results in free kick with a clear zone (cone) at midfield

-2. The ball is in play when it is thrown/released and clearly moves:

-- ➤ The ball does NOT have to leave the penalty area upon the keepers release for a goal clearance, but if it doesn't, and if the defending team is still in possession, a new four-second count is required until the ball leaves the penalty area - o violation results in free kick with a clear zone (cone) at midfield - The keeper may not touch the ball a second time if they didn't throw or release it out of the penalty area for a goal clearance - o violation results in free kick with a clear zone (cone) at midfield - If ball is thrown/released directly into the keepers own goal on a goal clearance - o restart is a corner kick for the opponent - If ball is thrown/released directly into opponents goal on a goal clearance - o restart is a goal clearance for the opponent - If ball is thrown/released, and after touching a team-mate, enters keepers own goal - The goal is allowed and restart is a kick-off - At a goal clearance, the keeper is permitted to use their hands/arms to receive the ball from a team-mate without an opponent touching the ball.
-However, they are not permitted to use their hand/arms a second time to receive the ball from a team-mate until an opponent has touched the ball - o violation results in free kick with a clear zone (cone) at midfield
+- Ball must be thrown or released from any point from within the penalty area by the keeper within 4 seconds. - The ball is in play when it is thrown or released and clearly moves. - Opponents must be outside the penalty area until the ball is in play - If keeper takes a goal clearance using the foot, warn the keeper and retake the goal clearance using the hand - The 4-second count continues from the point where it was stopped, once the keeper is ready to retake the goal clearance - ★ Restart = free kick with a clear zone (cone) at midfield - The ball does not have to leave the penalty area upon the keeper's release for a goal clearance, but if it doesn't, and the defending team is still in possession, a new 4-second count is required until the ball leaves the penalty area - ★ Restart = free kick with a clear zone (cone) at midfield - The keeper may not touch the ball a second time if they didn't throw or release it out of the penalty area for a goal clearance - ★ Restart = free kick with a clear zone (cone) at midfield - If ball is thrown/released directly into the keepers own goal on a goal clearance Bestart = corner kick for the opponent - ★ Restart = corner kick for the opponent - > If ball is thrown/released directly into opponent's goal on a goal clearance - ★ Restart = goal clearance for the opponent - If ball is thrown/released, and after touching a team-mate, enters the keepers own goal Restart = kick-off (goal is allowed) - After a goal clearance, the keeper is permitted to use their hands/arms to receive the ball from a teammate without an opponent touching the ball.
+However, they are not permitted to use their hands/arms a second time to receive the ball from a team-mate until an opponent has touched the ball Restart = free kick with a clear zone (cone) at midfield - If an opponent didn't have time to leave the penalty area, and the keeper chooses to take the clearance, the referee allows play to continue